afterpartyai/bittensor-conversation-genome-project/README.md

 ```console
 bash run_mainnet.sh
 ```

+NOTE TO DAN: Remove once domain is active

 Add a hosts file entry with Gasmask or to the /etc/hosts file that makes the api domain: